UPDATED: MAY 04, 2023 | 3 MIN READ

 How to Get Car Insurance Without a Driver’s License

 It’s not as simple to get car insurance without a driver’s license as if you have one.
 That doesn’t mean it’s impossible, though.

 Follow our tips and advice to minimize stress.

 List a Different Primary Driver

 A primary driver is a person who drives the car the most and is typically the owner of the car or a co-owner.
-Some insurance companies need the primary driver and the person taking out the insurance to be part of the same household, but this varies by insurance company.
-It’s important to speak to agents to discuss your specific scenario and find out what they offer.
+Some insurance companies need the primary driver and the person taking out the insurance to be part of the same household, but this varies by the insurance company.
+Speaking to agents to discuss your specific scenario and find out what they offer is important.

 Use a Comparison Site for Finding the Best Car Insurance

-Rather than having to call up every single insurance company individually to find out that they may not even be able to help you, consider comparing auto insurance rates online.
-Within a few minutes, you can enter all the information needed to get the best car insurance rates possible.
+Rather than calling every insurance company individually to find out that they may not even be able to help you, consider comparing auto insurance rates online.
+You can enter all the information needed to get the best car insurance rates possible within a few minutes.